prathyusharavi/NearMe/README.md

         <p>
             Both Hospital is a 60 bedded hospital at the prominent place in Tirupati.Both Hospital is fully equipped with advance technology and medical services are extended round the clock.
-They are happy to mention that because of their qualitative and economic services their  hospital stood as the best modern hospital in the entire Rayalaseema.
+They are happy to mention that because of their qualitative and economic services their  hospital stood as the best modern hospital in the entire Rayalasema.
         </p>
     </head>
 </html>